 Captain Bluntschli is a cool-headed man.
 When he climbs up the pipe into Raina's room, he tackles the frightened girl without use of force.
 His good manners impress her.
 He is quite frank in telling her that he does not want to be killed.
-When Raina remarks that some soldiers are afraid to die he tells her that all soldiers are afraid to die.
+When Raina remarks that some soldiers are afraid to die he tells her that all soldiers are afraidto die.
 It is their duty to live as long as they can.
-Later when Sergius challenges him to fight a duel he accepts the challenge cool-headedly.
-He even does not ask him why he is being challenged.
+Later when Sergius challenges himto fight a duel he accepts the challenge cool-headedly.
+He even does not ask him whyhe is being challenged.
 Afterwards Sergius calls off the challenge.
 Even then he does not ask him the reason for doing so.
 When Sergius decides to marry Louka, he quietly offers to marry Raina.
 Even then he does not show any emotion.
-And then he suddenly tells them that he is going to attend to some problems connected with the property which his father has left him.
+And then he suddenly tells them that he is going to attend to some problems connected with the property which hisfather has left him.

 Captain Bluntschli is a professional soldier.
 He has a long experience of army life.
 He tells Raina that professional soldiers do not have any funny ideas about war.
 They are realists, they only fight when they must.
 Then they pay more attention to providing themselves with food rather than ammunition.
 When he shows signs of fear at her sudden movements, he tells her that he has been under fire for three days and that has affected his nerves.
 He describes the charge by Sergius and his comrades in a realistic manner.
 He cannot forget how ridiculous Sergius appeared as he went rushing straight at the army.
 Even though he is in a difficult situation and in the house of an enemy, he finds it difficult to suppress his laughter, when he imagines the leader of the attack behaving like Don Quixote.
-Again when Raina is offended at his remarks about Sergius and tells him to clear out, he pulls himself together and gets ready to go.
-His words on this occasion are memorable, "You see, sleep or no sleep, hunger or no hunger, tired or not tired, you can always do a thing when you know it must be done."
+Again when Raina is offended at his remarks about Sergiusand tells him to clear out, he pulls himself together and gets ready to go.
+His words on this occasion are memorable, "You see, sleep or no sleep, hunger or no hunger, tired ornot tired, you can always do a thing when you know it must be done."

 There is something about Captain Bluntschli that captivates every heart.
-He is a sort of actor and he plays his part well.
+He isa sort of actor and he plays his part well.
 First he charms Raina by his plain speaking.
 Catherine is also disarmed by his behaviour.
-Then Major Petkoff and Sergius are impressed with his quick mind.
-He resolves the difficult problem of army movements.
-This problem had baffled their minds for long.
-They are all praise for him.
+Then Major Petkoff and Sergius are impressed with his as a hero.

-In spite of the good impression created by him on Raina, she had probably never thought that she would marry Captain Bluntschli.
-She had always thought of Sergius, as a hero.
 But her dreams about him began to be shattered.
 She saw him making love to Louka and ultimately proposing to her.
 Now Raina was in a difficult situation but the captain rose to the occasion.
 He at once offered to marry Raina.
-This shows that be has a sharp mind and knows when to act his part.
+This shows that be hasa sharp mind and knows when to act his part.
 His decision to marry Raina removed every body's anxiety about her.
-This shows that he is not only a professional soldier, not a machine and a man without a heart but a living person and an animate soul.
+This shows that he is not only a professional soldier, nota machine and a man without a heart but a living person and an animate soul.